State of Play (TV series)

 The success of the series and its favourable impression on BBC executives led to Abbott being commissioned to write a sequel, before the first series had even been aired.
-In 2006, however, a second series appeared to have been abandoned, with Abbott telling Mark Lawson on BBC Radio 4's Front Row in November that he "couldn't find a way to make the story work".
+In 2006, however, a second series appeared to have been abandoned, with Abbott telling Mark Lawson on Front Row for BBC Radio 4 in November that he "couldn't find a way to make the story work".

-Synopsis
+Plot

-While investigating the murder of fifteen-year-old teenager Kelvin Stagg in what appears to be a drug-related killing, journalist Cal McCaffrey of The Herald (John Simm) and his colleagues Della Smith (Kelly Macdonald) and Cameron Foster (Bill Nighy) find a connection with the coincidental death of Sonia Baker, a young researcher for MP Stephen Collins (David Morrissey).
-As their investigation progresses, they uncover not only a connection between the deaths, but a conspiracy with links to oil industry-backed corruption of high-ranking British government ministers.
+While investigating the murder of fifteen-year-old teenager Kelvin Stagg in what appears to be a drug-related gangland killing, journalist Cal McCaffrey of The Herald (John Simm) and his colleagues Della Smith (Kelly MacDonald) and editor Cameron Foster (Bill Nighy) find a connection with the death on the same day of Sonia Baker (Shauna MacDonald), a young political researcher for rising star MP Stephen Collins (David Morrissey).
+As their investigation progresses, a love affair scandal between Collins and Baker rapidly emerges and they uncover not only a connection between the murders, but also a political conspiracy having links to petroleum industry-backed corruption of high-ranking British Government ministers.